13 Ways to Make Your

 So different font colors and sizes are fine, but that headline should be your one concrete focal point that immediately captures everyone’s attention.

 5. Be Consistent.
-Do not list information that could ever be perceived as being counter-intuitive to the point.
+Do not list the information that could ever be perceived as being counter-intuitive to the point.

 Inconsistencies lead to confusion, which leads to losing potential customers.